-- There may be associated swelling over the lunate.
+- There may be no, or only very subtle, signs, such as swelling over the radio-carpus signifying a synovitis.

 - Passive dorsiflexion of the middle finger produces the characteristic pain.

-- There may be limitation of wrist dorsiflexion, but wrist extension can also be limited.
+- There may be limitation of wrist flexion and extension when compared with the other side.

 - There is often a weakened grip.